comfino/PrestaShop/docs/comfino.en.md

 ## CONFIGURATION

-The configuration parameters of the module are grouped by categories corresponding to the tabs of the configuration panel: `"PAYMENT SETTINGS"`, `"WIDGET SETTINGS"`, `"DEVELOPER SETTINGS"`.
+The configuration parameters of the module are grouped by categories corresponding to the tabs of the configuration panel: `"PAYMENT SETTINGS"`, `"SALE SETTINGS"`, `"WIDGET SETTINGS"`, `"DEVELOPER SETTINGS"`.
 The last tab `"PLUGIN DIAGNOSTICS"` does not contain any parameters to be set and has an information-diagnostic function.
 Among other things, it contains a local error log.

 Before using Comfino payments, the module must be configured.
 You can do this by clicking `"Configure"` in the module info panel.